thegreentimtam/Git-Screenplays/04 Commit, Push, Pull.md

 ## Pushing and Pulling

 Press the `More Actions` (three dots to the right of refresh) button on the Source Control tab.
 Click `Pull` to update your local copy of the branch with any commits on Github, and `Push` to update Github with any commits made on your local copy.

+> Make sure you Push after every writing session, otherwise we won't be able to see your work!